Do you want to dramatically improve the results of your content marketing campaign?

 Because Buffer saw low traffic on Fridays, its publishing schedule included publishing new blog posts only from Mondays through Thursdays.

 But, to split test their publishing schedule, they posted a guest post on a Friday.

 Kevan Lee, from Buffer, says,

 On a typical Friday at the Buffer blog, we average 28,000 visits.
 On our multivariate test Friday, we had 30,796 visits—an 8 percent increase over our average.

 Buffer projected that an additional 2,000 or 3,000 people might come to the site on Fridays to see the new content.
-However, they also concluded that content on Fridays got as much readership as their blog posts on weekdays.
+However, they also concluded that content on Fridays got as much readership as their other blog posts on weekdays.

 As you can see in Buffer’s case, split testing your publishing strategy could challenge some of your best assumptions about how people consume your content.

 Another thing that you might want to try is publishing more content as part of your marketing campaign.
 Brands that create 15 blog posts per month average 1,200 new leads per month.
 If you currently publish a weekly post, try publishing bi-weekly.
 More blog posts might translate to more leads and higher engagement.

 Some indicators for analyzing results: